The authentic, eye-catchy dangling spiderettes of the Spider plant become more prominent when ideal light requirements are met.

 Spider plant has no complaints about growing under artificial grow lights.

-Thus, you can grow Spider plants with artificial light when there is low natural sunlight exposure.
+Thus, you can grow Spider plants with artificial light with low natural sunlight exposure.

 Here are some factors you can consider before investing in artificial grow lights.